OpenXiangShan/XiangShan-doc/docs/blog/posts/biweekly-58-en.md

 |                   |        | 482.sphinx3       | 51.45  |
 |                   |        | **GEOMEAN**       | 47.15  |

-**The scores above are estimated based on SimPoint checkpoints, not a full SPEC CPU 2006 estimation, and may differ from the actual performance of the real chip!**
+**Scores are estimated with SimPoint checkpoints of SPEC CPU2006, which might deviate from real chip!**

 ## Afterthought